elliswmartin/autocropLfA/README.md

 Various aspects of the code will be highlighted below.

-`-background white:` Sets the background color to white.
+`-bordercolor white:` Sets the border color to be trimmed to white.

 `-fuzz 3%:` Adjusts what is considered white based on a percentage.